Kingburrito777/Shakespeare-NN-Recreation/README.md

 # Shakespeare-generator
 Using Tensorflow, I created a generator that creates new Shakespearean work.
 Data-set was all of Shakespeare's plays.
+**Go to /Notebook/chatbot-master.ipynb -> Scroll to bottom to see output.

 # (March 27) It works!
 If only I had 12 NVIDIA quadros and 128gb of ram :(
 It's ok though, hardware limitations proove that you're doing your best